 The Hybrid ASN track is part of the traditional ASN program and is not an accelerated program.
 This track is designed for students who are unable to attend class Monday through Friday during regular business hours, such as individuals who regularly work during the week.
-Currently, students are accepted into the Hybrid ASN track each Spring semester of every odd year.
+Students who are accepted into the Hybrid ASN track will have to meet all the same theory and clinical requirements as traditional classroom students, and they will still be required to regularly travel to Albany throughout the semester to complete their course requirements and clinical experiences.
+Additionally, these students will be expected to complete all online assignments as indicated by the instructor.